aloglu/bookshelf/README.md

 - **Performance**: Lazy loading for covers and DOM elements.
 - **Search & Filter**: Instant fuzzy search and filtering by author, title, or year.
 - **Auto-Theming**: Extracts cover colors to color-code book spines and details.
-- **Guided Library Management**: A Linux CLI for building, adding, editing, removing, and validating books.
+- **Guided Library Management**: A CLI for building, adding, editing, removing, and validating books.

 ## Requirements

-- Linux
+- Linux is the supported target.
 - Node.js 18 or newer
 - Optional: ImageMagick for spine color extraction

+The CLI is plain Node.js and may work on macOS, but macOS is not currently tested or documented as a supported platform.
+The installer intentionally uses the Linux/XDG-style per-user layout under `~/.local`.

 ## Installation